ricefield/foodtrucksofsf/README.md

 As mentioned prior, data is fetched nightly using [Heroku Scheduler](https://addons.heroku.com/scheduler) running `$ python manage.py flush --noinput; python fetch_data.py`.

 ## Contributing
 Contributions and suggestions are welcome.
-A few things I haven't had the time to do are in project [issues](https://github.com/ricefield/foodtrucksofsf/issues).
+A few things I haven't had the time to do are in the Github [issues](https://github.com/ricefield/foodtrucksofsf/issues).

 **Dependencies:** Python 2.7, PostgreSQL, NodeJS/npm (for frontend)

 To build Django project locally:
-* `git clone git@github.com:ricefield/foodtrucksofsf.git` or fork.
+* `git clone` or fork.
 * `pip install -r requirements.txt` (recommended that you use [virtualenv](https://virtualenv.pypa.io/en/latest/))
 * Configure Postgres (see [`foodtrucks/settings.py`](https://github.com/ricefield/foodtrucksofsf/blob/master/foodtrucks/settings.py#L113) for default database or edit to use custom settings)
 * `python manage.py migrate` to setup DB